FORWRDFORWRDHQ

 Now there's no pressure to choose the best ideas.
 Why innovate when you don't have to worry about losing market share?
 Why take risks on new tournament formats when players have nowhere else to go?

-The merger announcement mentions "enhanced fan experience," but monopolies don't enhance experiences — competition does.
+The merger announcement mentions "enhanced fan experience," but monopolies don't Enhance experiences — competition does.
 When the PPA and MLP were fighting for viewers, each had to justify why their product was worth watching.
 Now they just have to exist.

 Follow the money (because it's about to get weird)